ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 print(view.perform("recursiveDescription"))
 {% endhighlight %}

-1. Creates a `UIScrollView` and adds two labels: `label1` and `label2` as subviews.
+1. Creates a `UIScrollView` and adds two labels: `label1` and `label2` as subviews
-2. Creates a `UITableView` and adds a single `UImageView` as a subview.
+2. Creates a `UITableView` and adds a single `UImageView` as a subview
-3. Creates a `UIView` and adds the `scrollView` and `tableView` from above as subviews.
+3. Creates a `UIView` and adds the `scrollView` and `tableView` from above as subviews
 4. Calls `recursiveDescription` on the `view` via the `perform()` function
-    - Since this is a private function, we can't just call `view.recursiveDescription` as it won't compile.
+    - Since this is a private function, we can't just call `view.recursiveDescription()` as it won't compile
     - Instead we call this function via `perform()`.
-This lets us call an arbitrary function on an object by its name.
+This lets us call an arbitrary function on an object by its name
-    - This approach to function calling not recommended though as it'll crash if the object does not implement it.
+    - This approach to function calling is **not** recommended though as it'll crash if the object does not implement it

-The output should look something like this minus the comments `//` and `[...]` is used to truncate the output:
+The output should look something like this minus the comments `//` and `[...]` which is used to truncate the output:

 ```
 <UIView: 0x7fcf29812970; [...]> // view